 As one of the most important railway infrastructure projects in recent years, the reopening of the Stirling-Alloa-Kincardine line will deliver major social, economic and environmental benefits to the communities directly concerned and also to Scotland as a whole.

 By reopening around 21km of track, the Stirling-Alloa-Kincardine Railway provides passenger services from Alloa to Stirling, Glasgow and Edinburgh and opportunities for freight services to travel from West to East of Scotland and vice versa.
 See map of route.

-Following the launch of passenger services on the Stirling-Alloa-Kincardine rail link on Monday 19 May community enquiries will now be dealt with by Network Rail, the operators of the railway.
+Following the launch of passenger services on the Stirling-Alloa-Kincardine rail link, community enquiries will now be dealt with by Network Rail, the operators of the railway.